Days Until. . .

 Today in 1961, Newton Minow of the Federal Communications Commission used the term "vast wasteland" to describe commercial television programming.
 It was the harshest criticism ever leveled at the industry.
 Now we have hundreds of channels, and still nothing's on.
 I'd rather go to a restaurant.

 Dante Alighieri, the author of the epic poem The Divine Comedy, was born today in 1265.
 I once heard a waiter at the old T. Pittari's say that the pasta there was always prepared "al dante."
 What?
 The way they do it in the Inferno?
 Dante's name was taken by Carmelo Chirico for his small chain of pizza parlors.
-We also have Dante's Kitchen here, a great Creole bistro with Chef EMan Loubier at the helm.
+We also had Dante's Kitchen here, a great Creole bistro with Chef EMan Loubier at the helm. who has since moved to Trenasse.

 Music To Eat Dessert By